-transmitted infections, psychological problems, chronic pain and disability, and substance abuse.
-Women's exposure to IPV during pregnancy has been linked to low birth weight and pre-term delivery.
-In children, maternal exposure to IPV is associated with developmental delays (i.e., slowed physical and intellectual growth), asthma, respiratory infection, problem behaviours, decreased growth, and mortality.
-Furthermore, IPV is a vicious cycle that is often learned in the home; one of the strongest predictors of future victimization and perpetration of IPV is having witnessed it as a child.
+Gender-based violence, including sexual, psychological, physical and socio-cultural violence, is widespread globally.
+The most pervasive form of gender-based violence is IPV.
+One in three women will experience IPV in their lifetimes.
+IPV adversely affects the health of women and children and their ability to lead productive lives.
+Among women, such violence increases the risk of sexually transmitted infections, psychological problems, chronic pain and disability, and substance abuse.
+Furthermore, women's exposure to IPV during pregnancy has been linked to low birth weight and pre-term delivery, and in children, maternal exposure to IPV is associated with developmental delays (i.e., slowed physical and intellectual growth), asthma, respiratory infection, problem behaviours, decreased growth, and mortality.
+IPV is also a vicious cycle that is often learned in the home; one of the strongest predictors of future victimization and perpetration of IPV is having witnessed it as a child.

-VAC in its many forms, including physical, sexual and emotional, is also widespread and can prevent children from reaching their full potential by increasing the risk of educational underachievement, low self-esteem, depression, risky behaviours (e.g., early sexual debut, more sexual partners), and self-harm.
-There is an urgent need for evidence on interventions effective in reducing violence, as freedom from violence as a child and adult are basic human rights and violence undermines development efforts.
+VAC in its many forms, including physical, sexual and emotional, is also widespread, and it can prevent children from reaching their full potential by increasing the risk of educational under-achievement, low self-esteem, depression, risky behaviours (e.g., early sexual debut, more sexual partners), and self-harm.
+There is therefore an urgent need for evidence on interventions that are effective in reducing violence.
+Violence undermines development efforts; indeed freedom from violence as a child and adult is a basic human right.

-Pathways
+• Pathways

 There are different pathways through which cash transfers may reduce violence.
 Stress is a common trigger of violence, and if cash transfer programmes reduce stress in the household, they may also have the potential to reduce violence.
 Second, cash transfers increase economic well-being and this often decreases the need for women and young people to be in situations where making ends meet means greater exposure to different forms of violence.
 For example, they may be less likely to engage in transactional sex or in age-disparate relationships with unequal power dynamics.
 Finally, because evidence shows that women are more likely to re-invest resources into their families' well-being, transfers are often given to female heads of households.
-This additional cash in the hands of women may increase her options outside the relationship, altering the intra-household distribution of power, and thus empower women, ultimately making IPV less likely to occur.
-On the other hand, giving cash transfers directly to women may have unintended negative consequences, with male partners perpetrating IPV in response to the changed power dynamics or to extract the newly gained resources from them.
+This additional cash may increase their options outside their respective relationships, thus altering the intrahousehold distribution of power and empowering them, ultimately making IPV less likely to occur.
+On the other hand, giving cash transfers directly to women may have unintended negative consequences, with male partners perpetrating IPV in response to the changed power dynamics or in order to force the women to give them the cash.